 The DocumentaryCreditIssuanceNotification message is sent (and is thus issued) by the party issuing the documentary credit to the applicant.
 It contains details on the applicable rules, expiry date, the amount, required documents, and terms and conditions of the documentary credit.

-DocumentaryCreditResponse
+DocumentaryCreditAcknowledgement

-The DocumentaryCreditResponse message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditApplicationRequest message has been received by the advising bank.
+The DocumentaryCreditAcknowledgement message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditApplication message has been received by the advising bank.

 DocumentaryCreditIssuanceAdvice

-The message is sent by the advising bank to the beneficiary to notify that the documentary credit has been issued already.
+The message is sent by the advising bank to the beneficiary either directly or via one or more other advising banks in the transaction chain, to advise the issuance of the Documentary Credit.

 Documentary Credit Amendment